Home Electrical Inspections: GFCI, Electrical Wiring, Residential Electrical Services

 Knob and tube wire also does not have a ground wire and so is unable to properly service any three-pronged outlets which are a much more common electrical receptacle style nowadays, leaving homeowners with no way to use three-pronged electrical devices.

-Some jurisdictions require the complete removal of knob and tube wire from one and two-unit residential homes, others only require it be decommissioned.
+Some jurisdictions require the complete removal of knob and tube wire from one and two-unit residential homes, others only require it to be decommissioned.
 Wherever you are though, the use of knob and tube wiring is no longer permitted in any new construction.

 A switch box, or more commonly known as a junction box, is a protective enclosure for housing wire connections and keeping them safe.
 Junction boxes will typically have several “knock-out” style holes in the sides for conduit and wire to be run into.